Biathlon-Perrot powers France to first gold medal in men's relay

 The French nearly fell out of contention following a disastrous first leg by Fabien Claude that left them almost a minute behind, but Emilien Jacquelin led the charge as they fought their way back into contention through the next two legs to give last man Perrot a shot at victory.

-With Perrot, Christiansen and Samuelsson all pitted against one another, the Frenchman shot clean to leave the range in the lead with the Norwegian hot on his heels, while two misses robbed Swede Samuelsson of a shot at the top two steps of the podium.
+With Perrot, Christiansen and Samuelsson pitted against one another, the Frenchman shot clean to leave the range in the lead with the Norwegian hot on his heels, while two misses robbed Swede Samuelsson of a chance to make the top two steps of the podium.

 With Christiansen cruising in to shoot beside him, Perrot missed twice on his final visit but he managed to get away first as Juergen Klopp, former coach of soccer clubs Borussia Dortmund and Liverpool, enthusiastically rang the bell to signal the final lap.